-Benjamin Franklin was known for his routines and continued effort toward self-improvement.
+Benjamin Franklin was known for his routines and continued efforts toward self-improvement.
 At the end of each day would ask himself, “What good have I done today?”

-When I was in Architecture school, I would write an absolute beast of a “to-do” list each day – a list in which I would never ever be able to complete even if I worked every minute of the day and night.
-It was pretty dumb.
-I would get to the end of the day, and, despite having worked all day, feel unaccomplished and overwhelmed.
-No bueno.
+When I was in Architecture school, I would write an absolute beast of a “to-do” list each day – a list that I would never ever be able to complete even if I worked every minute of the day and night.

 I’m currently finishing up development on a product for optimizing your day and being intentional with everything we do so that it makes reaching your goals simple.

-1. Sleep in a pitch black room (to stop melatonin suppression) Melatonin, a biochemical produced to regulate our sleep-wake cycle only works when it’s dark.
-Even a small amount of light can be sensed by our eyes and skin which halts melatonin process and causes disrupted sleep.
-Here’s a great article explaining why melatonin is so important in more detail.
-I recently purchased someblackout blinds that have helped with this and am already noticing a difference.
+1. Sleep in a pitch-black room (to stop melatonin suppression) Melatonin, a biochemical produced to regulate our sleep-wake cycle only works when it’s dark.
+Even a small amount of light can be sensed by our eyes and skin which halts the melatonin process and causes disrupted sleep.
+I recently purchased some blackout blinds that have helped with this and am already noticing a difference.

 6. Don’t workout within 2 hours of when you plan to sleep